Polysaccharide-K

 Polysaccharide-K (Krestin, PSK) is a protein-bound polysaccharide isolated from the mycelium of Trametes versicolor.

+Although PSK is approved in Japan as an adjuvant therapy in cancer treatment, it is not approved in the United States for treatment of cancer or any clinical condition.

 Research

-PSK has been studied in people with gastric cancer, breast cancer, colorectal cancer, and lung cancer.
-The US Food and Drug Administration has not approved PSK for cancer treatment or other medical uses.
-PSK has been the subject of investigation as an experimental adjunctive therapy for various types of cancers in Japan; however, sufficient data to demonstrate its efficacy for such purposes is lacking.

-Preliminary studies examining PSK include its use in conjunction with chemotherapy for colorectal cancer, non-small cell lung carcinoma, breast cancer, liver cancer, and leukemia.
+There is little evidence that turkey tail mushroom extracts or PSK are useful for treating cancer or any medical condition.

+Polysaccharide-K, an extract of T. versicolor, is approved in Japan as an adjuvant therapy in cancer treatment.

 Chemistry

 PSK is a protein polysaccharide consisting of a beta-glucan β-1,4 main chain with β-1,3 and β-1,6 side chains.
 The approximate molecular weight of PSK is 100,000 Da, and the protein component is reported at the β-1,6 side chain.
 PSK is isolated from the "CM-101" strain of Trametes versicolor.
 The analogous compound PSP, is derived from the "COV-1" strain of Trametes versicolor.